 - Coordination – A person with ataxic CP may walk with the feet unusually far apart.

 - Hand control – Often only one hand is able to reach for an object; the other hand may shake with attempts to move it (intention tremor).
 The person may not be able to button clothes, write or use scissors.

 Mixed cerebral palsy occurs when children have symptoms of more than one type of cerebral palsy.
 For example, spastic legs (symptoms of spastic diplegic CP) and problems with facial muscle control (symptoms of dyskinetic CP) may both develop.

 Total body cerebral palsy affects the entire body to some degree.
 Complications of cerebral palsy and other medical problems are more likely to develop when the entire body is involved rather than isolated parts.
 Total body cerebral palsy may include Spastic quadriplegic CP, Dyskinetic CP or Ataxic CP.

 Yes, there is a treatment for Cerebral palsy in Ayurveda.
 However, as this disorder is incurable, Ayurveda helps to improve the condition of the patient.
 According to Ayurveda, this condition is known as Phakka meaning the inability to walk or move.
 As per Ayurveda, there are three main energies –

 Vata (Those related to movement in body blood, breath, and excretion),

 Pitta (Body metabolism, digestion, temperature, heat, etc) and

-Kapha (water and earth elements in our body) are responsible for healthy life.
+Kapha (water and earth elements in our body) are responsible for a healthy life.

-Imbalance of any three energies may results in health complications.
-Vata dosha is responsible for controlling motor and sensory activity of brain.
-Imbalance of vata dosha is responsible for cerebral palsy as per Ayurveda.
+The imbalance of any three energies may result in health complications.
+Vata dosha is responsible for controlling the motor and sensory activity of the brain.
+Imbalance of Vata dosha is responsible for cerebral palsy as per Ayurveda.